Slow metabolism is one of the most common reasons people gain weight. Learn how to speed up your metabolism and lose weight.

 Stop Eating Sugar

-The first thing you should do to speed up your metabolism is reduced or eliminate sugar from your diet.
-Sugar can cause a spike in insulin levels which slows down your metabolic rate.
-This means that when you have high blood sugars, you will be burning fewer calories than average.
+To speed up your metabolism, you should reduce or eliminate sugar from your diet.
+Sugar can cause a spike in insulin levels, slowing down your metabolic rate.
+This means that when you have high blood sugar, you will burn fewer calories than average.

 Sugar also causes an overproduction of fat cells.
 When this happens, your body stores all these excess fats as energy instead of using them for other things like muscle building.
 If you don’t cut out sugar from your diet, you could end up with a lot of unwanted belly fat.

 Eat more Protein